Tutorial

 end

-I usually start a function that has two type of outcomes with a maybe-prefix.
-Because I want to recurevely call the run-function with the new path as long as there is one.
-Otherwise I want to exit with an :ok
+I usually start a function that has two types of outcomes with a maybe-prefix.
+Because I want to recursively call the run-function with the new path as long as there is one.
+Otherwise I want to exit with an :ok.

 defp maybe_paginate(document) do